psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

  - Ensure the 'ShaderFixes' and 'EDHM-ini' folders exist in the game folder (where you saved the zip file).
 They are the mod folders, if you don't see them you're in the wrong folder.
  - Unzip the contents, and press 'ok' to merge existing folders, overwrite old files
  - Configure via the .ini files in the EDHM-ini/3rdPartyMods folder
+ - Uninstall by double-clicking 'CockpitLights.bat' in the EDHM-ini/3rdPartyMods folder (make sure Elite is closed!)

 For support with 3PMs, please join the [EDHM Discord](https://discord.gg/MtBszksjMr) as I cannot provide support here, thanks